 Following acceptance of our quote, based on a written brief, your garden will be fully surveyed.
 A detailed analysis of existing plants, soil type, drainage, sun and shade areas, good and bad views, is undertaken and the results included in our Survey Plan.
 The survey is an essential part of the design process, as it enables an accurate scaled design to be produced.

-The Presentation Design is an artistic impression of your future garden, drawn to scale and using sweeps of colour.
+The Master Plan is an artistic impression of your future garden, drawn to scale and using sweeps of colour.
 Sketches may be used to illustrate the design, helping to communicate our ideas on planting style and materials.
 At this stage, minor alterations can be accommodated, but wholesale changes will require a re-design at extra cost.

 Working drawings form the set of plans, which enables your garden to be built.